MeN1na/VirtualMind/README.md

 Start the Python server:python server.py

 Access the application via http://localhost:3000

 Project Team

 Amira Salah
 Raghad Hassona
 Rodina Hamza
 Menna Selim

 Licensing
 This project is distributed under the MIT License.
 For full terms, refer to the LICENSE file.
 Last Updated
-May 24, 2025
+May 24, 2025 (12:22 PM EEST)